actuary492/actuary492.github.io/_posts/2024-12-20-present-value.md

 <img src="https://actuary492.github.io/assets/images/cf5.png" alt="description" style="width: 80%; height: auto;">

 This notation tells us that the cashflows in question are given out directly at the beginning of the period, starting from $t=0$ up until arbitrary time $t=n-1$.
-It calculates the sum of all the present value of same amount of cashflows above in the picture discounted by constant i.
+It calculates the sum of all the present value of same amount of cashflows above in the picture discounted by constant $i$.
 Note here we also calculate the present value of the cashflow at $t=0$, which shall logically remain as 1.

 ## Deferred annuity in arrears and in advance

 I am not able to reproduce the notation of the deferred annuity in arrears using MathJax.
 However, the difference is not much.
 We simply add $m \vert$, where $m$ is the deferment period, to the left subscript of the notation for annuity in arrears, to get deferred annuity in arrears equation.
 A deferment period of $m$ a m-period of delay before the payment of 1 unit starts at or after $t=m$, which in the case of cashflow in arrears, should start at $t=m+1$, after $t=m$.

 $$
 \text{Deferred Annuity in Arrears} = \sum_{t = m+1}^{n} \frac{\text{1}}{(1 + i)^t}